-On May 3, 2018, Chase will launch the new Marriott Rewards Premier Plus Credit Card.
-Sporting a $95 fee, the card will offer:
+On May 3, 2018, Chase launched the new Marriott Rewards Premier Plus Credit Card.
+Sporting a $95 fee, the card offers:

 - 6x points for every dollar spent at Marriott and SPG properties + 2x points per dollar on all other purchases

 - Anniversary Free Night Certificate valued at up to 35,000 points